morganstanley/binlog/doc/UserGuide.md

 If `%d` (localtime) appears first in the `-f` (format) parameter, the time point is converted to producer-local timezone (this is the default).
 If `%u` (UTC) appears first, the time point is shown in UTC.

+### error_code

+`std::error_code` objects can be logged after adoption by including a header file:

+    [catchfile test/integration/LoggingErrorCode.cpp ec]

+The error code is serialized in terms of the `message` member, therefore it may result in memory allocations.

 ### optional

 If C++17 is available, the standard optional with a loggable `value_type` can be made loggable: